 - 1. The proposals shall be submitted following the instructions contained in the guidelines for applicants. - 2.
 As a general rule, the supporting documents shall not be requested till the proposals are selected for award although the Contracting Authority may decide otherwise. - 3.
 The proposal and the supporting documents should be in the language established in the guidelines for applicants. - 4.
-The Contracting Authority, for grants over US\$ 750.000, may request an audit report from the beneficiary approved by external auditor certifying its accounts for the last available year.
+The Contracting Authority, for grants of US\$ 750,000 and above, may request an audit report from the beneficiary approved by external auditor certifying its accounts for the last available year.
 The requirement to submit an audit report shall not apply to public bodies or international organizations.